Vocal fry register: History of register classification

 The vocal fry register has been a recognized and identifiable register in American English only within the past few decades, but its characteristic sound was recognized much earlier.
 Discussion of the vocal fry or pulse register began first within the field of phonetics and speech therapy and did not enter the vocabulary of vocal music pedagogists until the early 1970s, when it was initially controversial.
-However, controversy surrounding the term within vocal music has subsided as more research into the use of the vocal fry register within the context of singing ensued.
+However, controversy surrounding the term within vocal music subsided as more research into the use of the vocal fry register within the context of singing ensued.
 In particular, vocal pedagogist Margaret Greene's videotaping of the physiological processes occurring in the body while singers were phonating in the vocal fry register offered solid evidence that this type of vocal phonation should be considered a vocal register from the perspectives of both speech pathology and vocal music.
 Like any other vocal register, the vocal fry register has a unique vibratory pattern of the vocal folds, a certain series of pitches, and a certain type of sound that distinguishes it from other vocal registers.

 In speech

 Discussion of vocal fry is much more frequent in books related to phonetics and speech therapy than it is in those dealing with singing.
-Some authorities consider the use of vocal fry in speech a dysphonia, but others consider it so only if it is used excessively such as Hollien, Moore, Wendahl, and Michel:
+Some authorities consider the use of vocal fry in speech a dysphonia, but others consider it so only if it is used excessively, such as Hollien, Moore, Wendahl, and Michel:

 It is simply our intent to suggest that ordinarily vocal fry constitutes one of several physiologically available types of voice production on the frequency-pitch continuum and hence, of itself, is not logically classified among the laryngeal pathologies.
 While the excessive use of fry could result in a diagnosis of voice disorder, this quality is too often heard in normal voices (especially in descending inflections where the voice fundamentally falls below frequencies in the modal register) to be exclusively a disorder.

 Many are quick to point out that although vocal fry is minimally a part of routine speaking patterns, the continued use of such a pattern makes it non-utilitarian or pathological.